In Pursuit of the Vine

 / Alto Adige’s Main Native Grape Varieties /

-Each of the three main routes focuses on the winegrowing area in which at least one of Alto Adige’s ancient, indigenous grape varieties is grown.
+The two main routes focus on the winegrowing area in which at least one of Alto Adige’s ancient, indigenous grape varieties is grown.
 The region’s most important native varieties are Lagrein, Vernatsch and the local variety Gewürztraminer.

 The central wine trail runs through the area around Caldaro (Kaltern) Lake.
-Here, you’ll find another native variety, called Vernatsch, thriving in the Oltradige (Überetsch) hills.
+Here, you’ll find a native variety called Vernatsch, thriving in the Oltradige (Überetsch) hills.

 The southern wine trail leads through what has been Gewürztraminer country for centuries.
 Winegrowing here can be traced all the way back to Roman times.
 The Gewürztraminer variety of grape, which makes the white wine so loved throughout the world, is native to the area around the village of Termeno (Tramin).